BroFistIO/trading-cards/README.md

 # Trading Cards
-PewDiePie and Memes related trading cards that will eventually be deployed on the Ethereum blockchain.
+PewDiePie and Memes related trading cards that will eventually be deployed on the Ethereum blockchain as ownable ERC721 tokens.

 ## Development
 You can check out the demo [here](https://brofistcoin.io/trading-cards/) and an experimental fluid demo [here](https://brofistcoin.io/trading-cards/fluid.html)